vippermaeglin/self-driven-car-nd/P3 - Behavioral Clonning/writeup_report.md

 #### 4. Appropriate training data

-The training data was genrated by me using the mouse as controller on the first track of Udacity Simulator.
-Afte I used a random combination of center/left/right cameras on my model to train it in different lanes perspectives.

-For details about how I created the training data, see the next section.
+Besides I tried to use the simulator with different drive behaviors to generate enough data (slowing down on curves, keeping the car centered for one entire lap, approaching the lines and going back etc), it was took too much time with unsatisfactory results.
+In the end I just used the data provided by Udacity for training.
+The Udacity’s driving images consists of images from three cameras attached on the left, right and center of the car.
+Other file include the steering angle, the throttle and the speed of the car

 ### Model Architecture and Training Strategy

+#### 1. Solution Design Approach

-My architecture was based on the neural network used by NVIDIA with a few modifications.
+My solution was based on the neural network used by NVIDIA with a few modifications.
 At first, I used the NVIDIA neural network with all 5 CNN layers, but it doesn't work well.
 As suggested by Udacity, I added a lambda layer to normalize data, Adam Optimizer to improve the weight updates and preprocessed the data before training.
 I also simplified the network to reduce my tests duration by removing 2 CNN layers and decreasing convolutions depths.

+#### 2. Final Model Architecture

 Here's my final architecture:

 | Layer         		|     Description	        			                                  		|